1999AZZAR/prompt-sanctuary/README.md

 Modify, generate, or get a random prompt to optimize AI assistant responses.

-This project provides a redesigned UI and expanded capabilities building on my previous work, which was composed of two parts:
+This project provides a redesigned UI and expanded capabilities building on my previous work, which was composed of three parts:

 - [Prompt Library](https://github.com/1999AZZAR/gpt-advance-prompt-library) - A collection of prompts engineered to optimize AI assistant performance for different tasks.

 - [Prompt Generator](https://github.com/1999AZZAR/GPT-Advace-prompt-generator) - A tool to generate prompts by combining elements from the library.

+- [stability chat](https://github.com/1999AZZAR/stability_chat_bot) - A chatbot web app built with flask to generate image using stability api and text using gemini.

 With this new implementation, users can: